-Every boss dreams of the perfect team, but since there isn’t such a thing, settle for the next best — a team you’ve created and carefully trained.
+Every business owner or manager dreams of having the perfect team.
+But since there isn’t such a thing, settle for the next best — a team you’ve created and carefully trained.
 So, how do you establish a solid team?

-Hiring the best people does not necessarily equate to creating the best team.
+Hiring the best people does not necessarily and automatically equate to having the best team.
 Like cogs in a well-oiled machine, you don’t need to find the perfect employees, just the ones that can fit in perfectly into your team.
-More importantly, after hiring the ones you wanted, you got to have the ability to keep them.
+More importantly, after hiring the ones you wanted, you need to have the ability to keep them.

 Here are practical tips to help you to establish a solid team: